arkneid/ntconnect/README.md

 # nconnect
-C tool to facilitate the connection to networks
+C tool to facilitate the connection to networks from the terminal

 # Installation
 <ol>